 A vehicle with major problems that has been repurchased by or had its price renegotiated with the manufacturer.
 The state marks its official records or issues a title brand for lemon law vehicles.
 Laws vary by state as to the specific requirements for a "lemon".
 Most manufacturers issue some buybacks that are not the result of Lemon Laws but rather a courtesy.

-Toyota Motor Sales, USA, Inc. provides CARFAX with recall information for vehicles originally marketed or sold in the United States of America and its territories.
-Only open Safety or Emissions recalls, where the remedy has not been completed, will be listed.
+Toyota Motor Sales, USA, Inc. provides CARFAX with recall and service campaign information for vehicles originally marketed or sold in the United States of America, its territories, and Mexico.
+Only open safety or emissions recalls and service campaigns where the remedy has not been completed, will be listed.
 While Toyota provides data updates to CARFAX on a regular basis, this report may not include very recent activity.
-For the most current information on recall activity for any Lexus vehicle, go to http://toyota.com/recall.
+For the most current information on recall and campaign activity for any Lexus vehicle, you must go to http://toyota.com/recall.

 A lien is a legal right to the vehicle by a third party to ensure the repayment of a debt or other financial obligation.
 This often occurs due to an auto loan.
 Other types of liens include mechanic's liens and child support liens.
 If you are buying, check with the seller to make sure the lien has been resolved.